 (3) into an intersection or around a corner unless preceded by an observer to safely direct the movement; or

-(4) from a private driveway into any street unless the movement can be made with safety and without interfering with other traffic on the street. (*)
+(4) from a private driveway into any street unless the movement can be made with safety and without interfering with other traffic on the street.

 B. In no case shall a vehicle be backed more than 60 feet unless preceded by an observer to safely direct the movement. (*)